Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Introduction

-We evaluate our approach on synthetic scene datasets with images composed of multiple objects to show its capabilities with shapes such as geometric primitives and vehicles and demonstrate the properties of our geometric and semi-supervised learning approach for scene representation.
-In summary, we make the following \textbf{contributions}: \textbf{(1)} We propose a novel model to learn representations of scenes composed of multiple objects.
-Our model describes the scene by explicitly encoding object poses, 3D shapes and texture.
-To the best of our knowledge, our approach is the first to jointly learn the tasks of object instance detection, instance segmentation, object localization, and inference of 3D shape and texture in a single RGB image through self-supervised scene decomposition. \textbf{(2)} Our model is trained by using differentiable rendering for decoding the latent representation into images.
-For this, we propose a novel differentiable renderer using sampling-based raycasting for deep SDF shape embeddings which renders color and depth images as well as instance segmentation masks. \textbf{(3)} By representing 3D geometry explicitly, our approach naturally respects occlusions and collisions between objects and facilitates manipulation of the scene within the latent space.
-We demonstrate properties of our geometric model for scene representation and augmentation, and discuss advantages over multi-object scene representation methods which model geometry implicitly.
+In summary, we make the following \textbf{contributions}: \textbf{(1)} We propose PriSMONet, a novel model to learn representations of scenes composed of multiple objects with a planar background.
+Our model describes the scene by explicitly encoding object poses, 3D shapes and texture. \textbf{(2)} Our model is trained via differentiable rendering to decode the latent representation back into images.
+We apply a differentiable renderer using sampling-based raycasting for deep SDF shape embeddings which renders color and depth images as well as instance segmentation masks.
+This setup enables our model to be trained using only weak supervision in form of shape priors and eliminates the need for scene specific object-wise 3D supervision. \textbf{(3)} By representing 3D geometry explicitly, our approach naturally respects occlusions between objects and facilitates manipulation of the scene within the latent space.
+We demonstrate properties of our geometric model for scene representation and augmentation, and discuss advantages over multi-object scene representation methods which model 3D geometry implicitly.

+To the best of our knowledge, our approach is the first to jointly learn object instance detection, instance segmentation, object localization, and inference of 3D shape and texture in a single RGB image via weak and self-supervised scene decomposition.
+For our current model, we make several assumptions and simplifications to provide insights for this challenging task and to allow for an in-depth evaluation of the applied strategies.
+In particular, we train and test our model on synthetic scenes with uniformly colored, planar background, and simplified lighting conditions.
+We also test our model trained with synthetic data on real images.
+We provide a discussion about current limitations of our model and possible directions for future research in \refsec{limitations}.